 litz wire profile, high flexibily

-In many cases HF-coils are layer wound with a small number of windings.
-Usually those litz wires are silk- or nylon-served, since exact winding in layers is only possible with litz wires which keep their round shape on the coil bobbin also with applied winding tension.
-In some cases also unserved litz wires (basic litz wires) can be used.
+In many cases high frequency coils are layer wound with a small number of windings.
+Usually those litz wires are silk or nylon served, since exact winding in layers is only possible with litz wires which keep their round shape on the coil bobbin with applied winding tension.
+In some cases unserved litz wires (basic litz wires) can be used.
 Here special attention is required to select solid and dimensionally stable constructions.
-Nevertheless since small elliptical deformation is not avoidable, this has to be compensated by reducing the total outer diameter appropriately.
-For this reason with a given maximum outer diameter in this case a served litz wire can show a higher copper cross section than a non-served construction.
+Nevertheless, since small elliptical deformation is not avoidable, this has to be compensated by reducing the total outer diameter appropriately.
+For this reason, for a given maximum outer diameter, served litz wire can show a higher copper cross section than an unserved construction.

 An example shows the simplified preselection of a litz wire construction for a layer winding with 30 windings and an operating frequency of 200 kHz.
-Assumed is a winding window with an effective usable size of width x hight = 25,8 mm x 8,0 mm.
+Assumed is a winding window with an effective usable size of width x height = 25.8 mm x 8.0 mm.

-For preselection it’s possible to roughly calculate with the same number of single wires per layer.
-This results in 3 layers with 10 windings each for the winding window, and a calculated max. outer diameter for the processed litz wire of 25,8 mm/10 = 2,58 mm.
+For preselection, it is possible to roughly calculate the same number of single wires per layer.
+This results in 3 layers with 10 windings each for the winding window, and a calculated max. outer diameter for the processed litz wire of 25.8 mm/10 = 2.58 mm.

 Single wire diameter

-The following table shows a comparison between suitable served and non-served litz wire constructions for operation frequencies of 50, 125 and 200 kHz.
+The following table shows a comparison between suitable served and unserved litz wire constructions for operating frequencies of 50, 125, and 200 kHz.